Houston4444/plujain-ramp/readme.md

         Midi Stop signals are ignored.

     Start With Threshold:
         At start, out volume will be at the down of the Depth.
         If Depth is at 100%, signal will be muted.
-        When signal in audio_in exceed "Input Threshold", effect is started and a Midi Start signal is sent to midi_out).
+        When signal in audio_in exceed "Input Threshold", effect is started and a Midi Start signal is sent to midi_out.
-        If at the end of the effect period (last 50ms), signal in audio_in doesn't exceed "Leave Threshold", "Input Threshold" can restart effect again.
+        If at the end of the effect period (last 50ms), signal in audio_in doesn't exceed "Leave Threshold", effect will be still alive but restarted the next time "Input Threshold" is reached.

     Host Transport:
         Still experimental.
 For the moment, effect will start at Transport Play.